MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-elder-moderator-viprin-responds-to-allegations-about-blackmail-spyware-and-inappropriate-encounters.md

 _**December 5, 2023, 4:28 AM EST:** Original article is posted._

-_**Update on December 14, 3:37 AM EST:** Fixed an error stating that Alex was promoted to mod after using UltimateGDBot to spy on users.
+_**Update on December 14, 3:37 AM EST:** Fixed an error stating that Alex1304 was promoted to mod after using UltimateGDBot to spy on users.
 The article has also been updated to add more recent events._